-Target Pollution Sources Sediment, debris, litter

-Description Department maintenance personnel will survey the storm drainage system within small MS4 areas once each quarter and assess the need for repair, cleaning or clearing.
+BMP Contact District Maintenance Engineer Target Audience N/A Target Pollution Sources Sediment, debris, litter Description Department maintenance personnel will survey the storm drainage system within small MS4 areas once each quarter and assess the need for repair, cleaning or clearing.
 This will be done as part of the Area Maintenance Supervisor's normal survey of the highways in their area of responsibility.

-Measurable Goals Quarterly check of drainage system to continue within small designated MS4 areas.
+Measurable Goals Quarterly check of the drainage system to continue within small designated MS4 areas.